nbarudi/Hardcore-Server/readme.md

 The Fabricator:
 	- Support item that uses fuel to heal the player it hits!
 	- Heals 0.5 hearts per hit.
 Will not use fuel if you miss!
-	- In the spesific use of Shaisty.
+	- In the spesific use of Vinny.
 It can instantly kill Fab.
 	- This was their custom item.. so I will make it happen!

 Design method Travler Spawns..
 Unsure what I will do yet!